RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 ### Guess-State Attention

-We compute the probability vector for the action space as:
+We compute WordleBot's probability vector for the action space as:

 P = softmax_T(phi_1(S) phi_2(A) / sqrt(d))